Maximizing Hypertrophy: Effective Strategies

 How does nutrition impact hypertrophy?

-Nutrition plays a crucial role in hypertrophy, as adequate protein intake is necessary for muscle repair and growth.
-Additionally, consuming enough calories and macronutrients is important for providing the energy and building blocks needed for muscle growth.
+Nutrition plays a crucial role in hypertrophy.
+Adequate protein intake is necessary for muscle repair and growth, and consuming enough calories and macronutrients provides the energy and building blocks needed for muscle development.

 Why is rest and recovery important for hypertrophy?